 Multi-Channel Credibility

 The bottom line: Earned media improves conversion rates across every channel your firm uses.
-It does not replace other marketing — it makes all of it work better.
+It does not replace other marketing.
+It makes all of it work better.

 How to Start Building Attorney Media Coverage